 A first-time visitor to Gettysburg National Military Park might think that cycling the park is as easy as picking up an official park map and then riding.
 Afterall, how hard could it be?
 Why not simply go to the Visitor Center, grab a free park map, and follow the official 16-stop auto tour?
-Do you really need a guidebook to cycle Gettysburg National Military Park?
+Do you really need a guidebook to cycle Gettysburg (paid link) National Military Park?

 My first solo ride

 On my first solo ride in 2012, I quickly realized that I made a big mistake.
 I should have planned my tour, and I wrongly assumed that I didn’t really need a guidebook.
 I had an official park map, and I thought that was enough.
 Afterall, I had been to Gettysburg many dozens of times over the decades.
 Surely, I knew my way around, right?
 No. Bicycling is different.